 The cards are very plain.
 We do have end dates and a point area while they don’t have a start date.
 Points can be used to estimate the required time, effort, or just overall priority.
 Using points is optional, but it’s a really handy feature if you use TaskBoard for scrum planning or other agile techniques.
 Users and categories can also filter the view.
 This can be useful for a group with many work sources, as it helps a team leader or supervisor to access status data regarding progress or workload of an individual.

 If you need a kanban board that is relatively lightweight, check out TaskBoard.
 It installs fast, has some nice features, and is easy to use.
 It is also sufficiently flexible to use for development teams, personal task tracking, and much more.

 TaskBoard is Open-Source and free.

-Free and open source Kanban project management software.
+Free and open source Kanban project management (Trello Alternative) software.

 Kanboard is a free, open-source Kanban system that is outstanding in its simplicity of installation and use as well as in its depth of features.
 Kanboard requires PHP 5.3.7 or higher on Apache or Nginx together with the PHP extensions mbstring, gd, and pdo sqlite (Kanboard uses Sqlite by default but can use either Mysql or Postgresql).